 The Department of Government in the Faculty of Social Sciences, UWI Mona, working with the support of the Department of Modern Languages, Faculty of Humanities and Education, is pleased to invite eligible first year students to apply for the jointly taught BSc. in Politics and International Cooperation.
-This programme is delivered in collaboration with two partner institutions, the Universite Antilles-Guyane and the Bordeaux University.
-Students enrolled in the programme will be expected to commit themselves to the completion of an undergraduate and graduate course of studies, culminating in the award of the MSc.
-Qualification.
+This programme is delivered in collaboration with two partner institutions, the Universite Antilles-Guyane and the Institut d'Etudes Politiques, Universite de Bordeaux.
+Students enrolled in the programme will be expected to commit themselves to the completion of an undergraduate and graduate course of studies, culminating in the award of the MSc. qualification.
 In the interim they will be awarded the BSc degree once they have completed all the requirements for it.